Accelerating the Work of Residential Life Design

-Reimagined around the skills you need to lead thriving residential and student life programs in 2023 and beyond, TABS Lab provides experience utilizing leadership frameworks and techniques that enhance your ability to craft a compelling residential life vision, create alignment within your team, and implement projects and initiatives that allow your students to thrive.
+Reimagined around the skills you need to lead thriving residential and student life programs in 2025 and beyond, TABS Lab provides experience developing leadership skills and utilizing techniques that enhance your ability to craft a compelling residential life vision, create alignment within your team, and implement projects and initiatives that allow your students to thrive.
 In the process, you’ll build your personal toolbox of skills and resources and your capacity as a leader.

-In two and a half days of workshopping and reflection, you’ll participate in interactive presentations and work sessions with colleagues from across the industry, creating space to share and synthesize resources from a variety of schools and gather and leverage feedback as you design and refine elements of your school’s programming.
+Over two days of project design, workshopping and reflection, you’ll work with a cohort leader and cohort group focused on a specific area of project work in the boarding school residential and student life space.
+Participate in work sessions with colleagues from across the industry, creating space to share and synthesize resources from a variety of schools and gather and leverage feedback as you design and refine elements of your school’s programming.

 TABS Lab provides an ideal setting for residential life teams and leaders engaged in design work focused on residential life and character curriculum, advisory, inclusivity and belonging, student leadership, and social-emotional learning to convene with like-minded practitioners and leverage their ideas during the design process.
 You’ll have time to workshop program drafts, gather feedback, and share policy resources with other leaders engaged in similar projects.